The provable control and evidence layer for high-consequence agent actions.

 You shipped agents to production.
 The audit trail didn't ship with them.

-Cursor, Claude Code, Copilot agent mode, OpenAI Assistants, LangChain workers, your own MCP-driven services.
-They open files, run shells, call tools, change data, and deploy to production.
-They do it with credentials originally issued to a human developer or a service account, so the record of what happened points back at the person whose token was borrowed, not the agent that used it.
+Cursor, Claude Code, Copilot agent mode, OpenAI Assistants, LangChain workers, your own MCP services.
+They open files, run shells, call tools, change data, and deploy to production, using credentials originally issued to a human developer or a service account.
+So the trail points at whoever owned the token, not the agent that actually used it.

 Every vendor logs its own slice.
-None of them follow the action across a different vendor's pipeline.
-None of them record the policy decision or the human approval as evidence bound to the action it authorised.
-What you are left with is a pile of partial logs that nobody can stitch back together when an auditor, a regulator, or an incident lands on your desk.
+None of them follow the action into another vendor's pipeline.
+None of them bind the policy decision or the human approval to the action it authorised.
+The result is a pile of partial logs nobody can stitch back together when an auditor, a regulator, or an incident lands on your desk.

-Q. When an agent did something sensitive, can you tell which agent it was, on whose authority, and whether that behaviour was normal for it?
+Q. Which agent did this, on whose authority, and was it normal for that agent?

-Q. Was the action within policy, and is the human approval bound to it as evidence, not just sitting in a separate ticket?
+Q. Was it within policy, and is the human approval bound to this exact action as evidence (not sitting in a separate ticket)?

-Q. If you were audited or breached tomorrow, could you reconstruct the full path (identity, data touched, decision, approval) across every vendor, and prove nothing was edited after the fact?
+Q. If you were audited or breached tomorrow, could you reconstruct the full path across every vendor and prove nothing was edited after the fact?

 Eight questions.
 Pre-answered.
 Every action.

 Every action that lands in Provedit shows up with the same eight questions already answered, each with a status badge and the evidence behind it.
-Your analysts stop writing queries and start reading verdicts.
+Whoever owns the review (a platform engineer, an IT generalist, an AppSec lead, or a SOC analyst) stops writing queries and starts reading verdicts.

 01